isomerpages/moe-tjc-ecg/_programmes/Careers, Scholarships and Higher Education.md

 to stand them in good stead to achieve their aspirations.</p>
 <p>TJC offers numerous opportunities for students to explore the infinite
 possibilities of what life can hold for them when they graduate.
-We conduct workshops and classes on how to write an effective Statement and how to sit for an interview.
+We conduct workshops and classes on how to write an effective statement and how to sit for an interview.
 Students will also have the opportunity to hear from various agencies about the scholarships they offer and clarify questions they have about studying in the local autonomous universities.
 TJC also